ArctosDB/documentation-wiki/_how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.markdown

 ---
-title: How To Github - Edit Github Documents
+title: How To Github - Edit the Arctos Handbook
 layout: default_toc
-author: Michelle Koo
+author: Michelle Koo, Teresa J. Mayfield-Meyer
-date: 2018-05-07
+date: 2018-05-07, 2023-07-26
 ---

 # Why Use GitHub for Arctos?

-We've covered that [before](/how_to/How-to-Use-Github-for-Arctos.html).
+We've covered that [before](/documentation/github.html).
 Here, we've assumed you have a Github account, have already edited and written documentation in markdown, understand how the Handbook is configured (at least how to contribute without breaking the website!) and now want a little more control and tools at your disposal.
 We're also assuming you are not a programmer, so nothing complicated, but rather tools so you can edit quickly! _Ready for the next level?_

 Relevant Markdown links: